lancedb/lance/docs/read_and_write.rst

     import lance
     ds = lance.dataset("s3://bucket/path/imagenet.lance")
     # Or local path
-    ds = local.dataset("./imagenet.lance")
+    ds = lance.dataset("./imagenet.lance")

   .. note::

     Lance supports local file system, AWS ``s3`` and Google Cloud Storage(``gs``) as storage backends at the moment.
+See :ref:`storages` for more details.

 The most straightforward approach for reading a Lance dataset is to utilize the :py:meth:`lance.LanceDataset.to_table` method in order to load the entire dataset into memory.